-- Next, click on the the three dots in the upper right hand corner of your wallet to reveal the Asset Menu and select Move Funds.
-If you don't see the Asset Menu option in your wallet, be sure to update to our latest release.
+- Next, click on the three dots in the upper right-hand corner of your wallet and select Move Funds.

-Exodus will use your entered private key and sweep the funds into your wallet.
+Exodus will then sweep the funds from the private key into your wallet.

 In the mobile wallet, it is possible to import a Bitcoin private key only.